 Written by Joseph Kioko and Catherine Clulow

 The Botanical Society of South Africa (BotSoc) and the Cape Peninsula University of Technology (CPUT) signed a memorandum of agreement in 2014.
-Headed into the third year of this three year contract, the success stories are encouraging and the partnership will be continued for another three year period.
-The purpose of this partnership was a pilot study for the BotSoc to support a tertiary educational institution and particularly nature conservation students, the ‘greenies’ of the future.
+Heading into the third year of this three year contract, the success stories are encouraging and the partnership will be continued for another three years.
+The purpose of this partnership was a pilot study for the BotSoc to support a tertiary educational institution and in particular their nature conservation students.

 Students taking the National Diploma in Nature Conservation at CPUT undergo highly valuable hands-on training, thanks to funding from BotSoc.
-The training was facilitated by a highly knowledgeable team led by the City of Cape Town and held at the Zeekoevlei camp of Cape Town Environmental Education Trust (CTEET).
+The training was facilitated by a highly knowledgeable team led by the City of Cape Town and held at the Cape Town Environmental Education Trust’s (CTEET) Zeekoevlei camp.

-Students also learnt and practiced ‘soft skills’ such as teamwork, leadership and communication, by taking turns to act as supervisors or team members in specific tasks.
-This was combined with workshops on time management and reserve management, also given by expert practicing conservationists from the City of Cape Town.
+Students also learnt and practiced ‘soft skills’ such as teamwork, leadership and communication by taking turns to act as supervisors or team members while undertaking specific tasks.
+This was combined with workshops about time management and reserve management, also given by expert practising conservationists from the City of Cape Town.

-Students have expressed their extreme appreciation of the training received, they were full of praise for the facilitators, and singled out experts and field rangers from the City of Cape Town as well as the CTEET staff and the quality of nourishment provided.
+Students have expressed their great appreciation of the training received and were full of praise for the facilitators, and singled out experts and field rangers from the City of Cape Town as well as the CTEET staff for the quality of nourishment provided.

-According to Prof. Kioko, the success of the field training camp is the result of a well-functioning collaboration with organisations such as the City of Cape Town, CTEET, and BotSoc, and he is very grateful to those organisations.
+According to Prof. Kioko, the success of the field training camp is the result of highly effective collaboration with organisations such as the City of Cape Town, CTEET, and BotSoc, and is very grateful to those organisations.
 He added that it is BotSoc that provided the ‘glue’ for the collaboration that delivered the successful 2015 and 2016 camps by providing the funding.
 The collaboration between BotSoc and CPUT is making a real difference in training the conservationists of the future.

 It is inspiring to see the determination and spirit of the next generation and we wish all who are influenced by this partnership, to be inspired and develop ever- growing passion to remain interested and working in the environmental sector, greening the future.

-We thank the BotSoc members who so generously donate funds for this project, as you read, this is money well spent!
-What a great story to share, please do.
+Acknowledgement: We would like to thank the BotSoc members who so generously donate funds for this project.